mongodb/docs-c/source/docs-libmongoc/guides/client-side-field-level-encryption.rst

 The MongoDB 4.2 server supports using schema validation to enforce encryption of specific fields in a collection.
 This schema validation will prevent an application from inserting unencrypted values for any fields marked with the "encrypt" JSON schema keyword.

-The following example shows how to set up automatic encryption using :symbol:`mongoc_client_encryption_t` to create a new encryption data key and create a collection with the necessary JSON Schema:
+The following example shows how to set up automatic encryption using :ref:`mongoc_client_encryption_t` to create a new encryption data key and create a collection with the necessary JSON Schema:

 .. literalinclude:: ../examples/client-side-encryption-server-schema.c
    :caption: client-side-encryption-server-schema.c